 That feeling when the snow is so deep you literally cannot breathe and need to stop to clear your airway… Stay Wild.

-When you’re in the mountains and stop for a moment, thinking “holy fuck am I lucky!”… Stay Wild.
+When you’re in the mountains and stop for a moment, thinking “holy am I lucky!”… Stay Wild.

 The mornings you wake up to a surprise pow day, immediately call in sick, drive like a maniac to the hill with your favorite tunes pumping while singing as loud as your lungs are capable of… Stay Wild.